Navigation

 Energy transition and renewables

-• Construction of a "power-to-gas" plant in Bologna.
+• Complete the construction of a “power-to-gas” plant in Bologna.

 Initiatives to develop hydrogen as an energy vector continued: